 Proposed change #1

-First, it is proposed change the spec text so that palette predictor update is performed luma block align with VTM-8.0 software to In method one , the following changes are proposed to the current specification text to align with the VTM-8.0 software.
+In the first change, it is proposed to change the specification text to align with the VTM-8.0 software in the first mismatch.
+So that palette predictor update is performed for both luma and chroma CUs.
 The changes to the VVC Draft are highlighted below.

 8.4.5.3 Decoding process for palette mode